G4FEV/SDRUno-Smart-Switch/README.md

 Serial.print debug messages have been commented-out, apart from the current Frequency.

 Uncommenting the remaining Serial.print messages will allow the user to monitor the decoding process the results of which may be viewed on the serial monitor as the program runs.
-Remember to uncomment Serial.print messages when you are finished and the code will run slightly faster.
+Remember to Re-comment Serial.print messages when you are finished and the code will run slightly faster.

 ## SETTING UP SDRUno